m1nka/blog/_posts/2020-11-13-how-to-delete-subnets-and-virtual-cloud-networks-when-deletion-fails-in-oci.markdown

 * API gateways
 * Mount targets (for file storage)
 * And basically everything else that exists in a subnet and has an IPv4 address

+So you need to track down that VNIC and delete it in order to terminate your subnet and virtual cloud network.

 ## How to find the VNIC and associated cloud resouce